mhausenblas/kube-rpi/README.md

 Blah1234...
 ```

-Now you access the dashboard via [https://localhost:10443](https://localhost:10443/)
+Now you can access the Kubernetes dashboard via [https://localhost:10443](https://localhost:10443/),
-and using the token retrieved from the previous step:
+using the token retrieved from the previous step:

 ![Kubernetes dashboard](software/img/kdash.png)